plone/training/index.rst

     optional

-.. only:: manual

 Please note that this document is not aimed at the larger public.
 It is the documentation that people get who attend a training.
 Even though we attempt to include the most important parts of what we teach in this documentation it can not be considered complete without the spoken word.

 A more complete documentation can be found at http://developer.plone.org/index.html.